A personal, no obligation quotation for a HuCAL custom monoclonal antibody generation projectRequest a quote

 The team used its isolated unique antibodies in fluorescent microsphere-based ‘three-plex’ assays that simultaneously quantified total, whole and truncated (antagonist) CXCL10.
 One of two assays developed by the team has been CLIA certified.

-The high specificity of the HuCAL-derived antibodies and their incorporation into a validated quantification assay has enabled the team to publish the evidence that chemokine antagonism may contribute to some patients being unable to clear HCV even with treatment.
-Although CXCL10 secretion is high in these patients, elevated DPP4 activity leads to rapid cleavage of the N-terminus of CXCL10.
+The high specificity of the HuCAL-derived antibodies and their incorporation into a validated, quantified assay has enabled the team to publish the evidence that chemokine antagonism may contribute to some patients being unable to clear HCV even with treatment.
+Although CXCL10 secretion is high in these patients, elevated DPP4 activity leads to rapid cleavage of the N-terminal of CXCL10.
 This destroys the molecule’s ability to activate cell signaling pathways when it binds to its target immunoreceptor.

 Biomarker discovery is high on the agenda for biomedical researchers as they search for more precise diagnostics and predictors for treatment outcomes.
 Validation of surrogate markers will help to improve clinical outcomes, support drug trials and provide an essential platform for more personalized medicine.